presnick/ProgramsInformationPeople/_sources/Assignments/ps6.rst

   # What line(s) of code do what's mentioned in box 11?

 6. The next task you have is to create a correct version of the ``blanked`` function.
 It should take 2 inputs: a word, and a string of the letters that have been guessed already.
-It should return a string with the same number of characters as the word, but with the UNrevelaed characters replaced by a ``_``. **HINT:** Iterate through the letters in the word, accumulating characters as you go.
+It should return a string with the same number of characters as the word, but with the UNrevealed characters replaced by an underscore (a ``_``). **HINT:** Iterate through the letters in the word, accumulating characters as you go.
 If you try to iterate through the guesses, it's harder.

 .. activecode:: ps_6_4